carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 characteristic makes it a good tool to compare the metabolic diversity of several bacterial lineages.

-### The input for BiGSLICE
+### The input for BiG-SLiCE

-First of all, let's activate the conda environment where `BiGSLICE` has been installed and all the needed softwares for its usage:
+First of all, let's activate the conda environment where `BiG-SLiCE` has been installed and all the needed softwares for its usage:

 ~~~